HelloChatterbox/skill-wikipedia/readme.md

 Find out who is currently in orbit

-Using chatterbox web_apis extensions you can query http://open-notify.org/Open-Notify-API/
+Using chatterbox web_apis extensions you can query the [people in space API](http://open-notify.org/Open-Notify-API/People-In-Space/)

 Examples